-Snow Peak has been making the GigaPower Auto for a number of years.
-The previous version of this unit had features (great packability, low weight, piezoelectric starter) that are slowly becoming standard.
-The older model, however, was plagued with mediocre fuel efficiency and abysmal boil time.
-The GigaPower Auto 2.0 has that same great feature set, with much-improved boil time and fuel efficiency.
+Snow Peak has been making the GigaPower Auto for many years.
+The previous version of this unit had features that are slowly becoming standard, such as great packability, low weight, and a piezoelectric starter.
+The older model was plagued with mediocre fuel efficiency and abysmal boil times.
+The GigaPower 2.0 Auto, on the other hand, has that same great feature set with improved boil time and fuel efficiency.

-Simmering was something that this stove does well.
-Like the Pocket Rocket 2, the valve control is sensitive at the low end and the stove can be turned way down before sputtering out.
-The Pocket Rocket 2 and Primus Classic are the two highest scorers in the simmering department, earning the only 9 out of 10s.
+Simmering is something that this stove does well.
+The valve control is sensitive at the low end, and the stove can be turned way down before sputtering out.
+Your oatmeal will be happy.

 Ease Of Use

-This unit is also equipped with a reliable piezo lighter, and while it's probably a good idea to carry a lighter as a backup, you won't need to locate it to make your morning coffee.
-Our testers really appreciate the piezo lighters on every stove that has them.
-We wish they were a standard feature on all stoves.
-As with all small canister stoves, assembly and use are only slightly more difficult than your stove at home.
+This unit comes equipped with a piezoelectric lighter, and while it's probably a good idea to carry a lighter as a backup, you likely won't need to locate it to make your morning coffee.
+Our testers appreciate the piezo lighters on every stove that has them, and we wish they were a standard feature on all models.

 Though manufacturers make a big deal of them, boil time is not particularly important to our testers; indeed, one prefers a slightly slower stove because it lets him multitask.
 The GigaPower 2.0 is slightly slower to boil 1 liter of water than the other small canister stoves at 5 minutes and 53 seconds.